Aerial view of multiple homes being constructed in a residential neighborhood

 When buying a home, a thorough inspection is the first step of knowing that your the property is in good condition and free from major issues.

 But what do home inspectors look for during an inspection?
-This question is common among prospective homeowners who want to understand the inspection process and what to expect.
+This question is common among prospective homeowners who want to understand the inspection process, what to expect, and how to read a home inspection report once it’s completed.

 In this guide, we will break down the essential aspects of a home inspection, covering both the exterior and interior areas of the home.